Francis DiPierro, MD

 - Surgery - Surgical Critical Care

-Providing Critical Care for Cardiovascular and Thoracic Surgical Patients, including those Patients Requiring Extracorporeal Membrane Oxygenation (ECMO), Ventricular Assist Device (VAD) Support, and Heart and Lung Transplantation The Training of Medical Students, Residents, and Fellows
+Extracorporeal Membrane Oxygenation (ECMO) Ventricular Assist Device (VAD) Support Heart and Lung Transplantation Training Medical Students, Residents, and Fellows

 Awards & Honors